 ● staff will work alongside the client and provide encouragement and assistance where required;

 ● functional assessments and modifications to how a task is performed, strengthening programmes, aids, and equipment which increase capacity to complete tasks.

 ● environmental assessments and modifications to minimise risks involved in performing tasks.

 You must discuss and understand what the client sees as being disrespectful about the wellness and reablement approach.
-The philosophy which underpins the wellness and reablement approach expand across all cultures.
-For example, if a person continues to do the everyday activities they are able to do, or they work on rebuilding their abilities after a setback, in turn they will enhance their ability to remain living independently for longer.
+The philosophy which underpins the wellness and reablement approach expands across all cultures.
+For example, if a person continues to do the everyday activities they are able to do, or they work on rebuilding their abilities after a setback, in turn, they will enhance their ability to remain living independently for longer.
 Both wellness and reablement are focused on an individual’s goals and abilities which aligns with being inclusive of the diversity of older people according to their needs.

 An effective way to guide and enhance the skills of support staff is to work alongside them and provide coaching while they are working with clients in the community.
 Providing real-time guidance and feedback can improve the experience of the worker and increase the potential for the client to achieve their goals.

 Count me in.
 Contribute your story or register to stay informed.